sachin-handiekar/learning-jvmti/manuscript/introduction.md

 Native agents run in the same process and communicate directly with the JVM they are being executed.
 The native in-process interface allows maximal control with minimal intrusion on the part of a tool.

 ## Developing Native Agents using JVMTI API

 JVMTI Agents can be develop in any native language which supports C language calling conventions

-The function, event, data type, and constant definitions needed for using JVMTI are defined in the include filejvmti.h, which can be found in the %JAVA\_HOME%/include directory.
+The function, event, data type, and constant definitions needed for using JVMTI are defined in the include file `jvmti.h`, which can be found in the `%JAVA_HOME%/include` directory.
 To use this include file add the JDK Include directory path to the include path and add the following line to the source code –

-\#include &lt;jvmti.h&gt;
+`#include <jvmti.h>`

 Below are some examples showing the usage of include path in the build script -

 **MAKE**

 **CMAKE**